THE-DEEPDAS/Gesture-Control-Suite/README.md

 ### 3. Virtual Keyboard Using Gestures ⌨️
    - **Features**: A gesture-driven virtual keyboard allowing typing on the screen with specific hand movements.
    - **Description**: Provides an alternative input method for typing, using hand gestures to select characters, improving accessibility and enabling users to type without a physical keyboard.
+### 4. **Google Meet Panic Button 🚨**
+   - **Features:** Emotion detection to identify signs of panic, anger, or fear, automatically disabling the camera during stressful situations.
+   - **Description:** The Panic Button tool detects facial expressions and automatically turns off the camera in Google Meet if negative emotions like panic or fear are detected.
+It ensures privacy and control during intense virtual meetings, giving users a discreet escape from overwhelming situations.
 ---

 ## Project Motivation ✨